mkilikrates/pythonplayground/graphQL/Readme.md

 #### Queries Commented on the code

-Since this is just a demo session, the idea is execute one example each time, so you must comment / uncomment the query you intend to use
+Since this is just a demo session, the idea is execute one example each time on the [sync](./src/sync/app-demo.py), so you must comment / uncomment the query you intend to use

 ```python
 # simple query